Skip to content

 Calling a utility company

 “I received a shutoff notice and I am applying for WHEAP.
 I want to avoid disconnection.
-Can you review payment plan options, medical or protective services emergency rules if they apply, and the deadline before shutoff?”
+Can you review payment plan options, medical or protective rules if they apply, and the deadline before shutoff?”

 Calling legal aid

-“I am a single parent and I need help with [eviction/benefits denial/child support/domestic violence-related legal issue].
+“I am a single parent and I need help with [eviction/benefits denial/child support/domestic violence-related issue].
 I have a deadline on [date].
 Can you tell me if I may qualify for help or where else I should call?”

 Common mistakes that slow down help